-Icon of Agios Nicolaos, made in 1986 by Pachoumenoi near Kareys/Athos, in my possession.
+Icon of Agios Nicolaos, made in 1986 by Pachoumeou brothers near Kareys/Athos, in my possession.

 This is the story:

-Some three weeks before the 5th of December, the day the Holy Nicolas died in 342.
-Sinterklaas arrives by boat from Spain, where he lives during the summer, together with his servants called Zwarte Pieten (Black Pete’s) and his boat full of presents.
+Some three weeks before the 6th of December, the day Saint Nicolas died in 342, Sinterklaas arrives by boat from Spain, where he lives during the summer, together with his servants, nowadays called Pieten (Pete’s) and his boat full of presents.
 This arrival is shown live on Dutch television on a Saturday and usually the next day the Sint arrives in all cities in Holland, in a small or large parade.
-He climbs his traditional white horse ‘Americo’ and will visit schools, supermarkets, hospitals and institutions in next three weeks.
+He climbs his traditional white horse called ‘Americo’ and will visit schools, supermarkets, hospitals and institutions in next three weeks.

 Sinterklaas and the mayor of Amsterdam Job Cohen – 16/11/2008

 The Sint expects the children to have behave well the last year and if they did, they will be rewarded with gifts on the evening of the 5th of December.
 In the former days naughty kids also got punished by the Pieten, but this habit is no longer fashionable.
 The Petes have their faces (partly) painted black, they wear colourful suits and on their wigs they wear berets with large feathers.